Depigmentation: What Causes It & 7 Amazing Treatment Options

 7. Skin graft

 This treatment method entails taking pigmented skin from another part of the body and placing it in the depigmented area.
 Undoubtedly, going through the experience of depigmentation can be emotionally challenging.
 More so, when the condition affects visible parts of your skin like the face, hands, and legs.
 Fortunately, there are many ways of treating and managing the condition.
-Book a De-pigmentation Pro Treatment with your local Brazilian Beauty Clinic today.
+Book a De-pigmentation Pro Treatment with your local Believe in Beautiful Clinic today.